 - Electroencephalogram (EEG).
 An EEG records the brain's electrical activity via electrodes attached to the scalp.
 People with epilepsy often have changes in their brain waves, even when they're not having a seizure.
 This test is usually ordered if you've had more than one episode of transient global amnesia or if your doctor suspects that you're having seizures.

 No treatment is needed for transient global amnesia.
-It resolves on its own and has no known lasting effects.
+It gets better without treatment and has no known lasting effects.

 Preparing for an appointment

 Anyone who experiences sudden loss of memory for all events leading up to the present needs emergency medical care.
 Call 911 or your local emergency number immediately.